sematext/docs/docs/experience/browser-memory.md

 ### Mitigating the Impact of Cross-Origin Isolation For Resources

-Once the affected resources are identified you can use the **crossorigin** attribute in the HTML tags that are known to be server with the Cross-Origin-Resource-Sharing, simply CORS.
+Once the affected resources are identified you can add the **crossorigin** attribute to the HTML tags that will be served with the Cross-Origin-Resource-Sharing, simply CORS.
 You can for example do the following:

 ```
 <img src="https://some.other.domain/sematext.png" crossorigin />